Autumn Year 3 GPS Assessment

 Autumn Year 3 GPS Assessment Resource Pack

 This Autumn Year 3 GPS Assessment Resource Pack has been created to assess pupil knowledge of all the blocks and small steps covered so far in the Autumn term.
-The pack includes an SATs style assessment with 22 questions linked to all of the small steps in Autumn; a mark scheme with content domain coverage, small step coverage and suggested levels*; and a teacher assessment spreadsheet to identify pupils working at Year 3 Emerging, Year 3 Developing, Year 3 Expected or Year 3 Greater Depth.
+The pack includes an SATs style assessment with 22 questions linked to all of the small steps in Autumn; a mark scheme with content domain coverage, small step coverage with suggested levels* and a teacher assessment spreadsheet to identify pupils working at Year 3 Emerging, Year 3 Developing, Year 3 Expected or Year 3 Greater Depth.
 These levels are currently provided as a guideline only.

 *These suggested levels are subject to change once enough data has been collected.
 You can submit your data through this form, which collects individual scores.
 We will use this information to produce scaled scores in early 2019.

 - Autumn Year 3 Grammar, Punctuation and Spelling Assessment with questions linked to each small step from all Year 3 Autumn Blocks

 - Autumn Year 3 Grammar, Punctuation and Spelling Mark Scheme outlining small steps and content domain coverage for each question and suggested levels

 - Autumn Year 3 Grammar, Punctuation and Spelling Teacher Assessment Sheet to help identify each child's level using scores collected

 Year 3 National Curriculum Objectives:

 - (2G3.2) Learn how to use expanded noun phrases to describe and specify [for example, the blue butterfly, plain flour, the man in the moon]

 - Learning how to use both familiar and new punctuation correctly (see English appendix 2) including: